A competitive graduate program with an emphasis on existing and emerging interdisciplinary research areas

 How to apply

 Step 1: An online application must be completed through the UGA Graduate School.
-This will include the submission of official college transcripts; a résumé or curriculum vita; three letters of recommendation; and a personal statement describing your experiences, interest in infectious diseases, and your reasons for applying to the program.
+ILS program applications must be submitted to the UGA Graduate School using the ILS major code (PHD_ILSC).
+The online application will include the submission of unofficial college transcripts*; a résumé or curriculum vita; three letters of recommendation; and a personal statement describing your experiences, interest in infectious diseases, and your reasons for applying to the program.

 Foreign applicants are required to submit additional documentation as part of their online application.
 See the Graduate School’s website for a list of supplemental information for your country.